TheGrimSilence/strategos/README.md

 Strategos is a new way to build command-line applications.
 Build with some class, and skip the method chaining.

+## ⚠ Under Development ⚠

+Strategos, although functional, is still a long ways from "general usage" in that it's lacking many useful features.
+This project is a learning experience for myself and not meant to be widely (or generally) used.
+Below are some wanted features.

+- Options
+  - Currently I'm still debating how to handle options in the best way possible.
+- Dynamic usage information
+- Subcommands

+Once these few items are taken care of, Strategos, like every good commander, will be battle tested and then enlisted! 🛡⚔

 ## Install

 ```bash